Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Abstract

 \section{Abstract}

-We design step-size schemes that make stochastic gradient descent (SGD) adaptive to (i) the noise $\sigma^2$ in the stochastic gradients and (ii) problem-dependent constants.
-When minimizing smooth, strongly-convex functions with condition number $\kappa$, we first prove that $T$ iterations of SGD with Nesterov acceleration and exponentially decreasing step-sizes can achieve a near-optimal $\tilde{O} \left(\exp \left( \nicefrac{-T}{\sqrt{\kappa}} \right) + \nicefrac{\sigma^2}{T} \right)$ convergence rate.
-Under a relaxed assumption on the noise, with the same step-size scheme and knowledge of the smoothness, we prove that SGD can achieve an $\tilde{O} \left(\exp \left( \nicefrac{-T}{\kappa} \right) + \nicefrac{\sigma^2}{T} \right)$ rate.
-In order to be adaptive to the smoothness, we use a stochastic line-search (SLS) and show (via upper and lower-bounds) that SGD converges at the desired rate, but only to a neighbourhood of the solution.
-Next, we use SGD with an offline estimate of the smoothness, and prove convergence to the minimizer.
-However, its convergence is slowed down proportional to the estimation error and we prove a lower-bound justifying this slowdown.
-Compared to other step-size schemes, we empirically demonstrate the effectiveness of exponential step-sizes coupled with a novel variant of SLS.
+We aim to make stochastic gradient descent (SGD) adaptive to (i) the noise $\sigma^2$ in the stochastic gradients and (ii) problem-dependent constants.
+When minimizing smooth, strongly-convex functions with condition number $\kappa$, we prove that $T$ iterations of SGD with exponentially decreasing step-sizes and knowledge of the smoothness can achieve an $\tilde{O} \left(\exp \left( \nicefrac{-T}{\kappa} \right) + \nicefrac{\sigma^2}{T} \right)$ rate, without knowing $\sigma^2$.
+In order to be adaptive to the smoothness, we use a stochastic line-search (SLS) and show (via upper and lower-bounds) that SGD with SLS converges at the desired rate, but only to a neighbourhood of the solution.
+On the other hand, we prove that SGD with an offline estimate of the smoothness converges to the minimizer.
+However, its rate is slowed down proportional to the estimation error.
+Next, we prove that SGD with Nesterov acceleration and exponential step-sizes (referred to as ASGD) can achieve the near-optimal $\tilde{O} \left(\exp \left( \nicefrac{-T}{\sqrt{\kappa}} \right) + \nicefrac{\sigma^2}{T} \right)$ rate, without knowledge of $\sigma^2$.
+When used with offline estimates of the smoothness and strong-convexity, ASGD still converges to the solution, albeit at a slower rate.
+Finally, we empirically demonstrate the effectiveness of exponential step-sizes coupled with a novel variant of SLS.